Getting Started·6 minutes read·

 4. Build a picture of when retirement is actually possible

 This is the step most people skip — because it requires looking at numbers they're nervous about.
+ASIC MoneySmart's compound interest calculator shows the difference in outcomes between starting at 35 vs 40 vs 45.
+For the full step-by-step approach, see how to figure out when you can retire.
 But it's the most important step.
 You can't improve a position you can't see.
 And what people consistently find when they actually do this is that the picture is less alarming than their anxiety suggested.

 The Things That Will Move Your Number Most